Soumi7/EY_GDS_Project/README.md

   - In this way, we display all the files which have the intents in the query sentence.

 ## Why is this is an intelligent search?

+  - Because we recognise the intents of the query sentence first.
+  - Then we check if some files have the same intents.
+  - For each file in the repo, we have already predicted multiple intents.

+## Steps to execute :

+- Create a new conda envioronment.
+- Install the dependancies with ```pip install -m requirements.txt```.